Faculty of Political Sciences in Sarajevo

-The Faculty of Political Sciences in Sarajevo (Fakultet političkih nauka u Sarajevu) or FPN is one of the 24 faculties of the University of Sarajevo.
+The Faculty of Political Sciences in Sarajevo (Fakultet političkih nauka u Sarajevu) or FPN is one of the 24 faculties of the University of Sarajevo, Bosnia and Herzegovina.
 The faculty was formed in 1961 as the former "High School (i.e. tertiary institution) of Political Sciences in Sarajevo" and is located in the urban area of Sarajevo (between Drvenija Bridge and Čobanija Bridge).

-The faculty actively participates in the Bologna Process in Bosnia and Herzegovina, publishes scholarly papers, reviews articles, researches notes and book reviews covering major areas of political sciences, sociology, security studies, social work, and media studies.
+The Faculty of Political Sciences actively participates in the Bologna Process in Bosnia and Herzegovina, publishes scholarly papers, reviews articles, researches notes and book reviews covering major areas of political sciences, sociology, security studies, social work and media studies.
 The Sarajevo Social Science Review has been published by the faculty (formerly Godišnjak Fakulteta političkih nauka - Annual Papers of The Faculty of Political Sciences).
 There is also an FPN student newspaper called SPONA.

-The Faculty of Political Sciences also participates in joint MA’s programs in political science in partnership with various regional and European universities.
+The faculty also participates in joint MA’s programs in political science in partnership with various regional and European universities.